ibtisam-iq/JavaBoardGameDB-H2/README.md

 ## Description

 **Board Game Database Full-Stack Web Application.**
 This web application displays lists of board games and their reviews.
-While anyone can view the board game lists and reviews, they are required to log in to add/ edit the board games and their reviews.
-The 'users' have the authority to add board games to the list and add reviews, and the 'managers' have the authority to edit/ delete the reviews on top of the authorities of users.
+While anyone can view the board game lists and reviews, users are required to log in to add or edit board games and their reviews.
+The application supports different roles with varying levels of permissions:
+- **Non-members**: Can view board game lists and reviews.
+- **Users**: Can add board games and write reviews.
+- **Managers**: Can edit and delete reviews, in addition to the permissions of users.

 ## Technologies